 How Important are Threat Intelligence Feeds?

 For cybersecurity experts, dealing with online threats is of utmost importance.
 Time is of the essence because the longer systems are exposed to a threat, the greater the damage to them may get.
 That makes it critical for security analysts and researchers to have access to reliable and accurate threat intelligence feeds that they can integrate with existing solutions and systems so these can more readily identify and block attack vectors.
+Security teams can also connect threat intelligence feeds to threat intelligence APIs to streamline data retrieval and analysis.

 Where do Threat Intelligence Feeds Get Data?